-My first instinct was not to work with ceramics but to choose a different path.
-Then the “earth” called me at the right moment.
-I attended a technical school, because I was attracted by architecture, and every summer (like all my peers) I used to work in some pottery factory.
-I dedicated myself to painting, to photography and to the use of several materials till 2008, when I decided to finally work with ceramics.
-I feel an “artiere”, quoting the definition of art critic Enzo Biffi Gentili: I think like an artist and work like a craftsman.
-In 2009, thanks to my partner Chiara who was living abroad, I moved to Paris and Bruxelles; for 4 years I stayed in contact with important workshops, artists and galleries and, where I could, I showcased my work.
+I dedicated myself to painting and photography and I experimented with different materials until 2008, when I decided the time had come for me to work with ceramics.
+I consider myself what art critic Enzo Biffi Gentili defined an “artiere”: I think like an artist and work like a craftsman.
+In 2009, thanks to my partner Chiara who was living abroad, I moved to Paris and Brussels.
+For four years I became acquainted with many important workshops, artists and galleries, where I was given the opportunity to introduce my work.

 During the 20th century, a very important experimental research movement was born in Nove.
 To this day, the ceramic creations of Giovanni Petucco, Pompeo Pianezzola, Federico Bonaldi, Alessio Tasca, Cesare Sartori are unique on the international scene.
 When I decided to work with ceramics, Nove was going through the most difficult economic crisis of the 20th century.
 Many businesses had closed down, generating a state of abandonment that is still visible today.
 This decadent environment induced me to make a brave choice: to fix that atmosphere on traditional shapes.
 The next step was to recover forgotten forms.
 I started to visit deserted factories filled with a neglected clutter of thousands of moulds, equipment, colours and materials: the emblem of a community that had lived only for ceramics.
 I understood that working with ceramics was like playing with time: in revisiting the history of my land, I could make it evolve and give it new life in a different shape.